luslab/MLehealth/README.md

 Plots permutation variable importances calculated for the final data-driven models, post variable selection.
 The basis of Fig. 4 in the paper.

+### random-forest

+#### rf-age.R

+Building a random forest with fewer variables (including just age) to experiment with predictive power.

+#### rf-classification.R

+Classification forest for death at 5 years, in an attempt to improve calibration score of the resulting model.

+#### rf-imputed.R

+Random forest on the imputed dataset as an empirical test of whether imputation provides an advantage.

+#### rfsrc-cv.R

+Random forest on the expert-selected dataset, which uses ``rfsrc-cv-nsplit-bootstrap.R`` from ``lib`` (see above) to fit its forest.

+#### rf-varsellogrank.R

+Random forest for the data-driven modelling, which cross-validates over number of variables used, drawing from a list ranked by univariate logrank tests.

+#### rf-varselmiss.R

+Random forest for the data-driven modelling, which cross-validates over number of variables used, drawing from a list ranked by decreasing missingness.

+#### rf-varselrf-eqv.R

+Random forest for the data-driven modelling, which cross-validates over number of variables used, drawing from a list ranked by the variable importance of a large random forest fitted to all the data.
+Modelled after [varSelRF](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-7-3).

 ### scripts

 This folder is for a few miscellaneous short scripts.